auth0/auth0-guardian.js/README.md

 ```js
 transaction.recover({ recoveryCode: recoveryCode });
 ```

+#### transaction.serialize()
+The .serialize() method creates a plain javascript Object that should remind opaque to the final user.
+This must be stored by the user in a secure way.

+This object is used in combination with `auth0GuardianJS.resume`

 #### transaction.on(eventName, handler)
 Listen for `eventName` and execute the handler if that event is received.
 The